jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Digital devices enable a new philosophy, one that fosters not a competition, but collaboration.
 Using computers and the internet is our future because it saves us from the redundant work mechanical tools force on us.
 For example, with Wikipedia, the world can use one website for its general knowledge, instead of reprinting, shipping, and buying millions of encyclopedia books every year.

-Now that we're several generations from the start of the Information Age, items like smartphones, laptops, and smartwatches are standard.
+Now that we're several generations from the start of the Internet Age, items like smartphones, laptops, and smartwatches are standard.
 The collaboration philosophy they foster is increasingly part of our lifestyle.
 That's why websites like WikiHow, IMDB, and YouTube integrate so easily into our lives.
-Collaboration is today's big picture, the basic principle of the Information Age's new philosophy.
+Collaboration is today's big picture, the basic principle of the Internet Age's new philosophy.
 The people who see this best is the open-source community.

-## Open-Source Protagonists Are Pushing Us Into the Information Age
+## Open-Source Protagonists Are Pushing Us Into the Internet Age

 Open-source is a community of inventors, designers, and programmers.
 They are the successors of the first computer protagonists.
-With honest hearts and genius minds, they're leading us all into the Information Age.
+With honest hearts and genius minds, they're leading us all into the Internet Age.
 These modern day heroes live, breath, and promote collaboration at places like GitHub, Wikipedia, Dribbble, Udemy, Stack Overflow, Unsplash, and Slack.

-Open-source has given Main Street the levers of power to control the Information Age.
+Open-source has given Main Street the levers of power to control the Internet Age.
 Even if regular folk don't know it yet.
 Most people on the frontline still think that retail stores, manufacturing, and education are industries only for governments or big businesses to control.
 However, because of the open-source community, there are countless new tools available for the people to take control of their own products, identities, and lives.
-Because of open-source, the Information Age is indeed a new world.
+Because of open-source, the Internet Age is indeed a new world.
 One where Cinderella can stop praying her fairy godmother gets her past the palace gates.
 Today she can have fun any time she wants, because open-source gives everyone an invitation to the party.

 The open-source community lives to democratize technology.
 The distribute the levers of power, so we can all share in our society's economic prosperity.
 Look around.
 Note the parents who are educating their own children on Khan Academy, the moms learning how to repair iPads for extra cash thanks to YouTube videos, the artists selling their own products on their own Wordpress websites, and the laid-off workers using Rails to make their own apps.
 Digital tools have turned many Industrial Age companies, products, and professionals into middlemen.
 Now regular people can work for themselves and collaborate directly with each other.

 In short, the open-source community has empowered Main Street.
 No longer are we bound to be extras in the Industrial Age, hoping for a better life.
-Now we can become player gods in the Information Age, making a better life.
+Now we can become player gods in the Internet Age, making a better life.

 I'm one of them.
 I'm a politics, history, and philosophy geek who spends far too much time thinking about this stuff.
 Digital tools let me write, research, host my own work.
 I can find world-class writers and illustrators to add the professional touch.
 Heck, think of the connection between you, and I. You're reading my ideas about where to take the "player god" with no middle-men and all for virtually free.
 Because open-source heroes put new tools into both our hands.